 - 5.1.15 Support the planning and development of Urban Areas as complete communities with consideration for long-term sustainability and adaptability.
-Development within Urban Areas will be supported on the basis of the following principles: - the achievement of compact, urban and pedestrian-oriented built form, which promotes efficient use of infrastructure, active transportation and the achievement of transit supportive density; - b) logical and sequential development patterns, with new development generally taking place adjacent to existing developed areas.
-The development of larger sites shall occur through detailed planning processes, in accordance with Policies 5.4.9 to 5.4.16; - a mix and diversity of uses and amenities offering convenient c) access to local amenities, community hubs, parks, trails, open spaces and other recreational facilities, services, shopping, job opportunities and public service facilities; - built form that considers social equity, human health and improves d) overall quality of life by developing high-quality urban environments that are accessible to people of all ages, abilities and incomes, in accordance with Section 3.3;
+Development within Urban Areas will be supported on the basis of the following principles: - a) the achievement of compact, urban and pedestrian oriented built form, which promotes efficient use of infrastructure, active transportation and the achievement of transit supportive density; - b) logical and sequential development patterns, with new development generally taking place adjacent to existing developed areas.
+The development of larger sites shall occur through detailed planning processes, in accordance with Policies 5.4.9 to 5.4.16;

-- commercial uses are provided in appropriate locations, with e) larger concentrations directed to Strategic Growth Areas as deemed appropriate in area municipal official plans, as well as Rural Regional Centres, Regional Corridors, and Local Centres and Corridors: - f) existing underutilized shopping centres and plazas are encouraged to redevelop at higher densities with a mix of uses including residential uses, incorporating transit supportive and pedestrianoriented built form, particularly within Strategic Growth Areas; - providing and enhancing convenient access to multi-modal g) transportation options, with priority given to active transportation options and transit connectivity, in accordance with Section 8.2; - the integration, protection and enhancement of the Greenlands h) System, including appropriate minimum setbacks and buffers between development and environmental features and other sensitive and vulnerable areas, in accordance with Sections 7.1, 7.4 and 7.5; - with consideration of sustainability and the effects of development i) on the environment in accordance with Section 3.2; - locating outside of and away from hazardous lands, in accordance j) with Section 7.6; - the achievement of land use compatibility considerations by k) avoiding, or where avoidance is not possible, minimizing and mitigating any adverse effects between sensitive land uses and major facilities, Employment Area uses and other uses that may emit odour, dust, vibration, noise and/or other contaminates or emissions, in accordance with Policies 5.5.22 to 5.5.36; - the conservation of cultural heritage resources in accordance I) with Section 3.3 and consideration of the impacts of development on the integrity of historic downtowns and/or historical areas in accordance with Policies 3.3.32 to 3.3.39; and - appropriate stormwater management techniques and low impact development measures, as implemented by area municipalities. - Encourage an orderly withdrawal of agricultural related land uses where 5.1.16 urban development is designated in areas presently characterized by agricultural activities.
-Municipalities may consider placing such areas in an Agricultural Zone or under a Holding Symbol in the respective zoning by-laws.
+- a mix and diversity of uses and amenities offering convenient access to local amenities, community hubs, parks, trails, open spaces and other recreational facilities, services, shopping, job opportunities and public service facilities; - built form that considers social equity, human health and improves overall quality of life by developing high-quality urban environments that are accessible to people of all ages, abilities and incomes, in accordance with Section 3.3; - commercial uses are provided in appropriate locations, with larger concentrations directed to Strategic Growth Areas as deemed appropriate in area municipal official plans, as well as Rural Regional Centres, Regional Corridors, and Local Centres and Corridors; - existing underutilized shopping centres and plazas are encouraged to redevelop at higher densities with a mix of uses including residential uses, incorporating transit supportive and pedestrianoriented built form, particularly within Strategic Growth Areas; - g) providing and enhancing convenient access to multi-modal transportation options, with priority given to active transportation options and transit connectivity, in accordance with Section 8.2; - h) the integration, protection and enhancement of the Greenlands System, including appropriate minimum setbacks and buffers between development and environmental features and other sensitive and vulnerable areas, in accordance with Sections 7.1 and 7.4; - i) with consideration of sustainability and the effects of development on the environment in accordance with Section 3.2; - j) locating outside of and away from hazardous lands, in accordance with Section 7.6; - k) the achievement of land use compatibility considerations by avoiding, or where avoidance is not possible, minimizing and mitigating any adverse effects between sensitive land uses and major facilities, Employment Area uses and other uses that may emit odour, dust, vibration, noise and/or other contaminates or emissions, in accordance with Policies 5.5.21 to 5.5.35;

-Recognize that area municipalities may designate, notwithstanding any other provision of this Plan, special purpose commercial areas and include specific provisions in their municipal official plans and zoning bylaws to distinguish the function of these areas.
+- the conservation of cultural heritage resources in accordance with Section 3.3 and consideration of the impacts of development on the integrity of historic downtowns in accordance with Policies 3.3.31 to 3.3.38; and - m) appropriate stormwater management techniques and low impact development measures, as implemented by area municipalities. - 5.1.16 Encourage an orderly withdrawal of agricultural related land uses where urban development is designated in areas presently characterized by agricultural activities.
+Municipalities may place such areas in an Agricultural Zone or under a Holding Symbol in the respective zoning bylaws. - 5.1.17 Recognize that area municipalities may designate, notwithstanding any other provision of this Plan, special purpose commercial areas and include specific provisions in their municipal official plans and zoning by-laws to distinguish the function of these areas.